savi-lang/savi/spec/compiler/t_type_check.match.savi.spec.md

     if (x <: Numeric) x.u8
         ^~~~~~~~~~~~

-- the runtime match type, ignoring capabilities, is Numeric'any: if (x <: Numeric) x.u8
+- the runtime match type, ignoring capabilities, is Numeric: if (x <: Numeric) x.u8
              ^~~~~~~